-Fly to Oporto on the north bank of the Douro and embark your ship at Vila Nova de Gaia on the south bank.
+Fly to Oporto on the north bank of the Douro and embark your ship the Douro Queen at Vila Nova de Gaia on the south bank.
 You'll remain moored here overnight.

 Day 2 Oporto to Régua to Pinhão

 This afternoon travel by coach from Régua to Lamego, one of the most attractive cities in Portugal.
 On arrival, you’ll see the elaborate Sanctuary of Nossa Senhora dos Remédios, which is set atop nine steep terraces overlooking the town.
 There’ll be free time to explore this impressive baroque church and walk down into the city from the Sanctuary using the ornate staircase – but be warned, there are almost 700 steps!
 Alternatively, take the coach down to the city and visit the lovely Gothic cathedral, which in parts dates back to the 12th century!
+This evening there’ll be an included trip to a local vineyard for dinner, with wine and entertainment included.
 Re-join your ship in Régua then continue your cruise to Pinhão.

 Day 3 Pinhão to Vega de Térron